 Scary Monsters… And Super Creeps was reissued on CD, cassette and vinyl in 1992 by Rykodisc and EMI, and came with four bonus tracks: 1979 re-recordings of ‘Space Oddity’ and ‘Panic In Detroit’, and ‘Crystal Japan’ and ‘Alabama Song’.

-It was also included on the compilations Rare (1982) and All Saints (2001, commercial edition).
+It was also included on the compilations Rare (1982) and the commercially-released version of All Saints (2001).

 A remastered version of ‘Crystal Japan’ was released in 2017 on Re:Call 3, part of the box set A New Career in a New Town (1977–1982), on CD, vinyl and as a digital download.